-Sick leave: In Q1 2019, the total sick leave in the Group's companies was around 1.7%.
+Sick leave: In Q2 2019, the total sick leave in the Group's companies was around 3.6%, of which short term leave amounted to about 1.2%.
 The long-term sick leave is not work-related.
-A positive reduction compared to the same period in 2018, when the sick leave was 5.13%.
+A positive reduction compared to Q1 2019, when the sick leave was 4.7%.

 Work environment: The work environment is generally considered good.
-Endúr has a zero tolerance towards all types of harassment, discrimination or other behaviour that colleagues, business relations or others may perceive as threatening or derogatory.
+Endúr has a zero tolerance towards all types of harassment, discrimination or other behavior that colleagues, business relations or others may perceive as threatening or derogatory.